What is Bitcoin? Key cryptocurrency terms and what they mean

 Bitcoin is a cryptocurrency, which is to say a type of digital currency.
 Unlike traditional currencies - the dollar or pound, for example - Bitcoin is not backed or controlled by centralised financial institutions.
 This makes it popular for people who think decentralisation can bring financial freedom, but it also makes it extremely volatile - rising and falling in value at the whim of Bitcoin buyers and sellers.

-In February 2024, its price has been rising rapidly - great news for those who have Bitcoin.
-But it is not so long since it plummeted - a pattern which has been repeated multiple times since the cryptocurrency was launched.
+Throughout February 2024, its price rose rapidly and it briefly reached a new record high - great news for those who have Bitcoin.
+But its value can plummet just as quickly as it spikes - a pattern which has been repeated multiple times since the cryptocurrency was launched.

 Blockchain